nikolaskb/To-Do-app/README.md

 # To-Do-app
-# Import bootstrap to file
+* First import bootstrap to file
-# Imoprt jQwery library
+* then imoprt jQwery library
-# Building app from scratch with jQwery
+Building app from scratch with jQwery, and creating full responsive it.
-# Creating responsive app